-TABLE
+26 KIN 'G'S COLLEC łE

 Course for B.Sc.
 Required Classes (a) Two classes in English.
-Two classes in French or German, or one class in each. (b) One in each of the following: Mathematics, Physics, Chemistry, Geology or Biology. (c) Two classes selected from: Languages, History, Economics, Political Science, Phil- · Andoso Elective Classes (d) Ten other classes, such that at least six are included in not more than three of the departments of Science and Mathmatics. /-
+Two classes in Franch or Garman or one class in coop (b) One in each of the following: Mathematics, Physics, Chemistry, Geology or Biology. (c) One class selected from: English, Foreign Languages, History, Economics, Political Detented, r mussopny.
+Elective Classes (d) Seven classes, in not more than three of the departments of Science and Mathmatics. (e) Four other classes.

-Units 4 4 0 1 10 20
+ΙI Units 4 4 H 2 4 20

-Course for B.A.
+TABLE I Course for B.A.
 Required Classes (a) Two classes in Latin or Greek. (b) One class in one not already chosen of Latin, Greek, French, German, Spanish.
-Hebrew, Russian. (c) Two classes in English. (e) One class in: Physics, Chemistry, Geology or Biology. (f) Any two classes from: the second language chosen in (b) above, History 2, Economics 1, Political Science 1, Philosophy 1, Mathe- matics 2, a Science.
-Elective Classes (g) Ten other classest selected from the list on the previous page, so that seven which require a university class as prerequisite are included in not more than three of the departments shown bracketed or starred, and not more than seven such classes in any one department.
+Hebrew, Russian. (e) One class in: Physics, Chemistry, Geology (f) An Diougy. (f) Any classes from: the second language chosen in (b) above, History 2, Beonomics 1, Political Science 1, Philosophy 1, Mathe- matics 2, a Science.
+Elective Classes (g) Seven classes which require a university class as prerequisite and are included in not more than three of the departments shown bracketed or starred, (h) Three other classes†

-Units G N , H 23 7 - - 2 10 20.
+Units 2 20 61 1 57 ~ က 20